 The DDR SDRAM technology evolved from the mainstream PC66, PC100, PC133 memory known as Single Data Rate (SDR) SDRAM.
 DDR memory however, has the ability to perform two data operations in one clock cycle, thus providing twice the throughput of SDR memory.
+For example, a 200MHz DDR DIMM will support a 100MHz memory bus, and a 266MHz DDR DIMM will support a 133MHz memory bus.

-DDR Data Transfer R DDR Base Frequency
+DDR Data Transfer Rate DDR Base Frequency

-333MHz 166MHz

-266MHz \rightarrow 133MHz
+266MHz → 133MHz

-200MHz 100MHz
+200MHz → 100MHz